-This easy winter lantern craft for kids would be perfect for the winter solstice or just as a simple winter craft to keep yourself busy on a cold day!
-It takes it’s inspiration from the classic paper lantern crafts that my kids have made for years (and which I’m pretty certain I made at preschool too!) but gives it a cute winter twist.
+This easy winter lantern craft for kids would be perfect as a winter solstice craft or just as an easy craft to bring some light into your home during the darker months.
+It takes it’s inspiration from the classic paper lantern crafts that my kids have made for years (and which I’m pretty certain I made at preschool too) but gives it a cute winter twist.

 Like this winter lantern craft?
 Make sure that you bookmark this page for later or pin an image so that you don’t forget about it!

 So the first thing that you’ll need for your lanterns is paper or card.
 I’ve gone with card as our winter lanterns have paint on them (and card tends to cope with large amounts of paint much better) and also because you want your lantern to be nice and sturdy but paper should also be ok.